yakivy/dupin/README.md

         List(c.path.toString())
     ))
 ```
-Then validation messages will look like:
+Validation messages will look like:
 ```scala
 import dupin.all._